fbpx

 Day 1 - Lima

 Bienvenidos!
 Welcome to Peru.
 With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and soaring mountains.
 Your adventure begins in Lima with a welcome meeting at 4 pm at your hotel.
-Then, you’ll have the rest of the afternoon free.
-You might visit the Museum of the Inquisition to learn about Spanish colonialism in Peru.
-Otherwise, wander around the city until night falls, then embark on an optional Lima Bites and Sights Tour with Urban Adventures, taking you to the bohemian Barranco district to sample the best local street food and pisco cocktails.
+Embark on an optional Lima Bites and Sights Tour with Urban Adventures, taking you to the bohemian Barranco district to sample the best local street food and pisco cocktails.

-This morning, set out on a guided tour of downtown Lima, where the streets are flanked by colonial mansions, palaces and churches.
-See the iconic Plaza Mayor with its imposing cathedral, then board a local bus to Paracas.
-The bus may stop about three or four times along the way, so you can see the sites and stretch your legs.
-There are no planned activities when you arrive, but you may want to seek out a bar serving Peru's national libation – this is the birthplace of the pisco sour, after all!
+Set out on a walking tour of Lima's downtown, where streets are flanked with colonial mansions, palaces and churches.
+See the iconic Plaza Mayor with its imposing Cathedral on foot, then board a local bus bound for Paracas.
+The bus may stop three or four times along the way during the 4-hour journey.
+There are no planned activities upon arrival, but you may want to seek out a bar serving Peru's national libation – this is the birthplace of the Pisco sour, after all.

 This morning, wildlife enthusiasts might like to visit the Ballestas Islands in Paracas National Reserve for a chance to spot pelicans, red-footed boobies and flamingos on a 2-hour boat tour.
 Otherwise, take it easy with some more self-paced sightseeing in Paracas before the drive to one of the world's most mysterious archaeological sites – the Nazca Lines – a group of geoglyphs in the soil of the Nazca Desert, created between 500 BCE and 500 CE.
 Along the way, you’ll stop in the town of Huacachina.
 This little settlement sits beside a small lake with dramatic sand dunes.
-Here, maybe go sandboarding or simply enjoy the photo opportunities.
-You can also climb to the viewing platform or take an optional flight over the lines for the best views.
+Here, enjoy the photo opportunities, you can also climb to the viewing platform or take an optional flight over the lines for the best views.

 Day 4 - Arequipa

 This morning after breakfast, you’ll have the opportunity to explore the eerie desert graveyard of Chauchilla, where the arid conditions have naturally interred the remains of the Nazca people buried here.
-Tonight, you'll board an overnight bus from Nazca to Arequipa.
+In the afternoon you'll board a bus from Nazca to Arequipa.

 Day 5 - Arequipa